cbrum11/metis-playground/tutorials/metis-verifier-gcp.md

 ![virtual_menu](/tutorials/images/virtual_menu.jpg)

 SSH (secure shell) into the VM Instance by clicking SSH from the dashboard view.
-If you are unfamiliar with SSH - it is simply a way to remotely login to the command line interface of a remote device.
+If you are unfamiliar with SSH - it is simply a way to login to the command line interface of a remote device.

 ![vm_instance_dash](/tutorials/images/vm_instance_dash.jpg)